Firelamp-studio/enQueue/README.md

-# enqueue
+# enQueue

-An application whose intent is to minimize the waitings when we are in line with the doctor and many other situations of our life to save our precious time.
+An application whose intent is to minimize the waiting when we are in line with the doctor and many other situations of our life to save our precious time.

 ## Getting Started